 - a.
 It provides an appropriate mix of dwelling types and tenures. - b.
 It provides for affordable housing to meet the requirements of the Suffolk Coastal Local Plan.
 This may be secured via agreement with the registered provider in order to secure the identified site access requirements. - c.
 Appropriate vehicular access is to be provided from Simons Cross estate between houses 101 and 103 or between houses 57 and 59 which will require re-provisioning of the existing garages. - d.
 The vehicular crossing of the bridleway will be to a high-quality design, in terms of safety and aesthetics. - e.
+The layout of the site should respect the amenities of the existing houses to the immediate east in Simon's Cross. - f.
 Replacement or upgrading of existing play space on the site.
-Any proposals involving the loss of any existing play space will need to demonstrate that such provision is surplus to requirements, that the loss would be replaced by equivalent or better provision in terms of quantity and quality or that the benefits of alternative sports and recreation provision outweigh any loss. - f.
-Pedestrian and cycle access links will be made to the Sports field and to the new allotment site, and also to Little Lane adjacent to 57 and 59 Simon's Cross. - g.
+Any proposals involving the loss of any existing play space will need to demonstrate that such provision is surplus to requirements, that the loss would be replaced by equivalent or better provision in terms of quantity and quality or that the benefits of alternative sports and recreation provision outweigh any loss. - g.
+Pedestrian and cycle access links will be made to the Sports field and to the new allotment site, and also to Little Lane adjacent to 57 and 59 Simon's Cross. - h.
 Appropriate drainage design will need to be carried out in order to address known local drainage issues. - 8.15 The former draft Neighbourhood Plan Policy related to the relocation of the Simons Cross Allotments to a new site on Thong Hall Road.
 This has now been completed resulting in WICK14 being removed from the current Neighbourhood Plan.
 However, there are two outstanding criteria from the policy (b and c) elements of which need to be actioned.
 These have been included in the Community Actions in Table 9.1.